jsaarine/fiesta-wordpress-starter/README.md

 1. Extract the starter package into your theme folder (e.g. themes/mytheme)
 2. Run `npm install --global gulp-cli` to install the Gulp CLI globally
 3. Run `npm install` to install dependencies
+4. Set your development url in `gulpfile.js`
-4. Run `gulp` to start watch
+5. Run `gulp` to start watch
-5. Run `gulp build` to build for production
+6. Run `gulp build` to build for production

 ## Structure